Each one of us (the human body) burns an average of about 100W, ie ~2kWh/day,

 disproportionately-high carbon footprint compared to our energy uses.

-tomato in Spain and shipping it to the UK than in growing it in the UK
+growing a tomato in Spain and shipping it to the UK than in growing it in the UK

 with the assistance of more heating and fertiliser but closer to the consumer.